jwdotpark/2021_fall/practical_ds_a/portfolio.md

 #### Best, Average and Worst Case

 Asymptotic notations can be refered to best, average and worst case.
-In reality, Big O notation is often used because many times algorithms can be O(1) if a specific data or edge case is considered.
+In reality, worst case Big O is often most used because many times algorithms can be O(1) if a specific data or edge case is provided.
 - Big O Notation
   - Worst, it gives a lower bound  for the time complexity.
 - Big Theta Notation